ethanjperez/rda/README.md

 Each call to `scripts/train/num_train_samples.modified_questions.prequential.sh` trains a single FiLM model for a particular random seed (`SEED`), task (with name `TN`, i.e., the question type), number of subanswers (`SAS`), and prequential block number (`PBN` indicates training on all blocks of data up to and including block number `PBN`).
 Running the above will take a while on a single GPU, so you'll probably want to change the for loop as needed (e.g., just use one random seed or one task) or parallelize the above training runs by running each as a separate job on a cluster.

-Finally, compute MDL and save plots to `$BASE_DIR/scripts/plots` by deactivating your current environment, activating the `rda` environment for non-CLEVR experiments, and then running:
+Finally, compute MDL and save plots to `$BASE_DIR/scripts/plots` with:
 ```bash
 python scripts/plot_results.py --exp clevr
 ```